ShippableBoilerplates/react-spa-clientside/README.md

 This is a client-side React boilerplate with the addition of a custom front-end server.

-If don't need to run static files on a custom infrastructure and would rather just use a static hosting solution, use [react-spa-clientside-cdn](https://github.com/ShippableBoilerplates/react-spa-clientside-cdn) instead.
+If you don't need to run your client-side application on a custom infrastructure and would rather just use a static hosting solution, use [react-spa-clientside-cdn](https://github.com/ShippableBoilerplates/react-spa-clientside-cdn) instead.

 ## Why & What?